What you need to know about your skin - part 2

 To summarise…

-It is clear that when addressing specific skin conditions of my clients it’s really important to also consider their emotional wellbeing.
-I chose essential oils that will not only provide relief or alleviate the physical symptoms but also address the underlying stress and anxiety and reduce the adverse impact that stress has on the skin.
+When addressing specific skin conditions of clients, it’s essential to also consider their emotional wellbeing.
+In my practice, I choose essential oils that not only provide relief or alleviate physical symptoms but also address the underlying stress and anxiety and reduce the adverse impact that stress has on the skin.

 References